rust-stuco/lectures/week5/slides.md

 * Every single field is printable
 * It is then reasonable that the struct itself should also be printable!
-* Are there other traits that follow the same logic with structs?
+* Are there other traits that follow similar "derivable" logic?

 ---